-- Maintaining a central registry of Missouri births, deaths and fetal deaths reported from January 1, 1910 to the present (some delayed filings from births and deaths prior to 1910 are available)
+- Maintaining a central registry of Missouri births, deaths, and fetal deaths reported from Jan.
+1, 1910 to the present 1

 - Preparing new certificates for adoptions and legitimations

 - Maintaining a central registry of Missouri marriages and divorces (since July 1, 1948)

 - Correcting or amending vital records as authorized by state law

 More About Vital Records: